-The President and CEO, the Chief Financial Officer ("CFO"), and each of the three most highly compensated executive officers other than the CEO and the CFO are collectively referred to as the NEOs.
-The NEOs for the year ended December 31, 2023 are:
+The President and CEO, the Chief Financial Officer ("CFO"), and each of the three most highly compensated executive officers other than the CEO and the CFO who were officers during 2024 are collectively referred to as the NEOs.
+The NEOs for the year ended December 31, 2024 are as follows with only Mr. Philippon being a current NEO as the other NEOs for 2024 are all no longer with the Company:

-- Steven R. Spaulding, President and CEO - Sean M. Brown, Senior Vice President ("SVP") and CFO - Kyle J. DeGruchy, SVP, Chief Commercial Officer ("CCO") - Omar A. Saif, SVP, Chief Operating Officer ("COO") - Sean M. Wilson, SVP and Chief Administrative and Sustainability Officer ("CASO")
+- Curtis D. Philippon, President and CEO - Steven R. Spaulding, former President and CEO - Sean M. Brown, former Senior Vice President ("SVP") and CFO - Kyle J. DeGruchy, former SVP, Chief Commercial Officer ("CCO") - Omar A. Saif, former SVP, Chief Operating Officer ("COO") - Sean M. Wilson, former SVP and Chief Administrative and Sustainability Officer ("CASO")